|

 Ghana -

-Key Statistics, Regulatory and Fixed-Line Telecoms Overviews
+Key Statistics, Regulatory and Telecom Market Overview

 Ghana is one of only a few African countries with a vastly liberalised telecom market.